 REDUCED!
 This 3-bedroom, 1-bath cottage in the village of Forestville is walking distance to Lake Huron.
 Open concept and extra sitting area in bedroom.
 There is new paint and flooring throughout.
 Enjoy the summer nights around the fire pit and the hot summer days under the back covered porch.
 There is a 13' x 16' storage shed and a little garden shed for all of your yard equipment and beach toys.
 This 3-season cottage is only a 1 1/2 hour drive from the Metro Detroit area.
 It is move-in ready and priced to sell!
-018-21-0023 - \$98,400

 PENDING!
 Hunters paradise!
 10 acres of prime hunting land with a 24' x 30' garage/cottage with electric and water, kitchen, dining area, family room, upstairs loft for sleeping, and a 1-car attached garage for storage.
 There are several cleared paths and tree stands throughout the property.
-Turkeys and deer galore and only 90 minutes from the Metro Detroit area.
-There are cameras on the property; please do not walk without permission!
+Turkeys and deer galore and only hours from the Metro Detroit area.

-Cute 2-bedroom, 1-bath cottage in family oriented Marilyn Manor Subdivision.
-This cedar home has been well-kept and sits on a double There is a 18 ' x 14' back deck and x 8 The bedrooms 12 x 9'.
-This is the 12' x ' a away and only 1 1/2 hours from the Metro Detroit area.
 You are just steps away from one of the sandiest walking beaches on Lake Huron.
 There is also a 10.5' x 8.5' storage shed for all of your beach toys.

-018-22-0016 - \$109,000
+90 minutes from the Metro Detroit area.
+There are cameras on the property;

+Cute 2-bedroom, 1-bath cottage in family oriented Marilyn Manor Subdivision.
+This cedar home has been well-kept and sits on a double lot.
+There is a 18' x 14' back deck and a 8' x 8' bort cell The bedrooms at 12' x 8' ar 12 x 9'.
+This is the period between wellawfur and only 1 1/2 or Property?